AlfarRafeek/DSPL-Cancer-2022--Dashboard-Project/README.md

 # DSPL-Cancer-2022-Dashboard-Project
 Streamlit Dashboard for DSPL Individual Coursework 2025

-The project involves the creation of an interactive dashboard with Streamlit that analyses Sri Lanka's cancer incidence in 2020.
+This project comprises an interactive web-based dashboard created using **Streamlit** to visualize and analyze cancer incidence data for **Sri Lanka (2020)**.
+It forms part of the **Data Science Project Lifecycle (DSPL)** individual coursework.

 ## Data

-Source - Sri Lanka NCCP Annual Cancer Report 2020

-Information - Cancer cases by type of cancer & gender (Male/Female)
+Source - National Cancer Control Programme (NCCP) – Sri Lanka Report - Annual Cancer Incidence Report 2020 Description - Total number of cancer cases by **cancer type** and **gender (Male/Female)** Method - Data was collected as manually entered from tables 15-31 of the NCCP report, as there was no available API or machine-readable format.

 ## Visualizations